-- Employees: Respecting rights is fundamental and enhance diversity and inclusion
+- Employees: Respect rights as a fundamental principle and enhance diversity and inclusion.

 - Contractors: Risk minimization and enhance quality of life in work environment including labor, health and safety and well being

-- Suppliers: Human rights risk minimization which may affect value chain
+- Suppliers: Elevate human rights risks management that may affect the value chain.

-- Communities: Build engagement based on the principle of respecting fundamental rights and enhance quality of life
+- Communities: Foster engagement based on respect for fundamental rights and enhance quality of life.

-- SCG has announced and reviewed SCG Human Rights Policy and SCG Diversity and Inclusion Policy in line with United Nations Global Compact (UNGC), the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and other international standards, as well as driven implementation of such policies through SCG Sustainable Development Committee.
+- SCG has announced and reviewed SCG Human Rights Policy and SCG Diversity and Inclusion Policy in line with United Nations Global Compact (UNGC), Universal Declaration of Human Rights: UDHR, United Nations Guiding Principles on Business and Human Rights: UNGP, the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work, Organization for Economic Co-operation and Development (OECD), and other international standards, as well as driven implementation of such policies through SCG Sustainable Development Committee.